|

 species.
 This trap does not offer any "rewards"

-like the nectars in the pitcher trap,
+like nectar in the pitcher trap,

 The adhesive trap is found in seven families, a